Our RVSM and International Operations Manuals

 Note: LINK-2000 is the name of a government program only and does not refer to a specific set of avionics.
 A LINK-2000 compliant system is ultimately a CPDLC system.

 This refers to the standards required to operate in the North Atlantic (NAT) region.
-A Letter of Authorization is currently required for MNPS / NAT operations, but will eventually be replaced by a PBN requirement.
+A Letter of Authorization (LOA) is currently required for NAT operations.

 PBN (Performance Based Navigation)